-(a) Dogpaw Lake Gold Property
+Dogpaw Lake Gold Property

 The Company has acquired an option on the Dog Paw gold project which is located approximately 40 km east of Kenora, Ontario and consists of 23 claims totaling 269 units.
 The company has entered into an option agreement with Endurance Gold Corp (an unrelated company). whereby under the Initial Option the Company has earned a 70% interest in the property by making share payments totaling 400,000 shares and completing work commitments of \$200,000 on the property.
-During the period, the Company earned in for the Second Option gaining a further 5% in the property by issuing a 50,000 common shares and spending an additional \$250,000 on the property.
+Metals Creek is in the process of earning in for the Second Option to earn a further 5% in the property by issuing a further 50,000 common shares and spending an additional \$250,000 on the property.
 After the Company has earned a 75% interest a joint venture will be formed on a 75% the Company and 25% Endurance Gold Corp. basis.